da-moon/go-logger/README.md

   <img src="https://img.shields.io/github/last-commit/da-moon/go-logger/master" alt="GitHub last commit">
 </p>

 golang logger package.
-This package is experimental. use at your own risk
+This package is experimental. use at your own risk. this package combanies various logger libraries from `hashicorp` and adds some extra features and optimizations.

 ## benchmark